JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2017-10-26-kotlin-fp-1-monad-stack.md

         { heroes -> Right(heroes.filter { it.thumbnail.isEmpty() }) })
 ```

-The use case can also be very straightforward. `Either` has a `fold` operation to fold over its two possible values, so **you provide two lambdas to cover the two potential result types**.
+The use case can also be very straightforward. `Either` has a `fold` operation to fold over its two possible values, so **you can provide two lambdas to cover the two potential result types**.
+One thing to notice is `fold()` enforces to return something, so both lambdas need to map to the same result time.
+That makes our codebase more functional in a way, since we'll not apply any computations without returning a result.

 Depending on the returned value from the `DataSource` (which will be a `Left` or a `Right`), the corresponding lambda will be run.

 So we use the error one to log the error and return the successful value as it is, still wrapped on a `Left`.
-Otherwise, we keep the `Right` wrapping the valid collection but after filtering the non valid heroes out from it.
-(Like the ones which do not have a valid image url, for example).
+Otherwise, we keep the `Right` wrapping the valid collection but after filtering the non valid heroes out from it, following our domain rules.
 Let's say that's our only business logic here, for the sake of the example.

-Let's see how the presentation logics could look like.
+Let's see how the presentation logics could look now.
 We can fold again over the already composed computation to apply different effects on the view, depending on the case:

 ```kotlin
 fun getSuperHeroesPresentation(view: HeroesView, service: HeroesService, gson: Gson, logger: Logger) {